lucidrains/stylegan2-pytorch/README.md

 I have gotten really good results with a unet discriminator, but the architecturally change was too big to fit as an option in this repository.
 If you are aiming for perfection, feel free to try it.

+If you would like me to give the royal treatment to some other GAN architecture (BigGAN), feel free to reach out at my email.
+Happy to hear your pitch.

 ## Appreciation

 Thank you to Matthew Mann for his inspiring [simple port](https://github.com/manicman1999/StyleGAN2-Tensorflow-2.0) for Tensorflow 2.0